Some don't evacuate, despite repeated hurricane warnings, because they can't

 Whether it's first responders, people working in animal shelters, those with disabilities or people with a language barrier, the reality is often far more complicated for those who can't easily get up and evacuate to safety.

-"It's not as easy for some people, especially when you're on the outside," said Cara Cuite, an assistant extension specialist in the Department of Human Ecology at Rutgers University.
+"Evacuation is not as easy as it may seem if you are outside of the evacuation area," said Cara Cuite, an assistant extension specialist in the Department of Human Ecology at Rutgers University.

 Cuite, who has studied evacuation decisions people made during Hurricane Sandy in 2012, says it's not as simple as one may think when you're not in the moment.